rwth-acis/las2peer/README.md

 ![LAS2peer](https://github.com/rwth-acis/LAS2peer/blob/master/img/logo/bitmap/las2peer-logo-128x128.png)

 LAS2peer is a Java-based server framework for developing and deploying services in a distributed Peer-to-Peer (P2P) environment.
 LAS2peer was developed by the Advanced Community Information Systems (ACIS) group at the Chair of Computer Science 5 (Information Systems & Databases), RWTH Aachen University, Germany.
-Its main focus lies on providing developers with a tool to easily develop and test their services and deploy them in a P2P network without having to rely on a centralized infrastructure.
+It's main focus lies on providing developers with a tool to easily develop and test their services and deploy them in a P2P network without having to rely on a centralized infrastructure.

 Developers can develop and test their services locally and then deploy them on any machine that has joined the network.
 For communication between nodes, the FreePastry (http://www.freepastry.org/) library is used.